olaroos/deepnetnotes/basics.md

 uses discriminator to tune the models distribution and minimize the difference from the target distribution.
 (ii) Variational Auto-Encoders
 uses non-deterministic encoders to learn the target distribution.
 Pros, can be trained with parallelization.
+Allows interpolation of datapoints e.g in synthesized data.
 (iii) Flow-Based generative models (e.g GLOW)
 uses chains of deterministic transformation functions to learn the target distribution.
+Also allows interpolation of datapoints e.g in synthesized data.

 #### GANs: Generative Adverserial Networks: